 Amateur Radio Direction Finding

-Amateur radio direction finding (ARDF, also known as radio orienteering and radio sport) is an amateur racing sport that combines radio direction finding with the map and compass skills of orienteering.
+Amateur radio direction finding (ARDF, also known as Fox hunting and radio sport) is an amateur racing sport that combines radio direction finding with the map and compass skills of orienteering.
 It is a timed race in which individual competitors use a topographic map, a magnetic compass and radio direction finding apparatus to navigate through diverse wooded terrain while searching for radio transmitters.
 The rules of the sport and international competitions are organized by the International Amateur Radio Union.
 The sport has been most popular in Eastern Europe, Russia and China, where it was often used in the physical education programs in schools.

 ARDF events use radio frequencies on either the two-meter or eighty-meter amateur radio bands.
 These two bands were chosen because of their universal availability to amateur radio licensees in all countries.
 In the UK events with somewhat different rules are also run on 160 meters.
 The radio equipment carried by competitors on a course must be capable of receiving the signal being transmitted by the five transmitters and useful for radio direction finding, including a radio receiver, attenuator, and directional antenna.
 Most equipment designs integrate all three components into one handheld device.